+'''

 self.run_at_sunrise(self.sun, random_start = -6060, random_end = 3060)

-8.2.4 Service

 '''

+8.3.5 Service

 register_service (self, service: str, cb: Callable[[str, str, str, dict], Any], kwargs) \rightarrow None Registers a service that can be called from other apps, the REST API and the Event Stream

-'''

 Using this function, an App can register a function to be available in the service registry.
 This will automatically make it available to other apps using the call_service() API call, as well as publish it as a service in the REST API and make it available to the call_service command in the event stream.
+It should be noted that registering services within a plugin's namespace is a bad idea.
+It could work, but not always reliable It is recommended to make use of this api, within a user definded namespace, or one not tied to a plugin.

 - service Name of the service, in the format domain/service.
 If the domain does not exist it will be created - cb A reference to the function to be called when the service is requested.
 This function may be a regular function, or it may be async.
-Note that if it is an async function, it will run on AppDaemon's main loop meaning that any issues with the service could result in a delay of AppDaemon's core functions.

-Keyword Arguments namespace (str, optional) - Namespace to use for the call.
+Note that if it is an async function, it will run on AppDaemon's main loop meaning that any issues with the service could result in a delay of AppDaemon's core functions. - Keyword Arguments namespace (str, optional) Namespace to use for the call.
 See the section on namespaces for a detailed description.
 In most cases, it is safe to ignore this parameter.